 - After completing the hands-on activity, recap the lesson with the participants.
 Offer an opportunity for participants to share their learning experience during the training and highlight any tips or takeaways they want to share with the group. - If time allows, facilitate a discussion with the participants.
-Suggested discussion topics include: - Ask participants to discuss recipes that would benefit from properly roasting vegetables. - Ask participants to describe how roasting vegetables can assist in improving meal quality. - Ask participants in what form or dishes their students would enjoy seeing roasted vegetables on menus. - Ask if the participants feel more comfortable roasting vegetables or want more time to develop the skill further if time allows. - Plan the next training session based on the needs of your staff.
+Suggested discussion topics include: - · Ask participants to discuss recipes that would benefit from sauteing vegetables. - Ask participants to describe how sautéing vegetables can assist in improving meal quality. - Ask participants in what form or dishes their students would enjoy seeing sautéed vegetables on the menus. - Ask if the participants feel more comfortable with sautéing or want more time to develop the skill further if time allows. - Plan the next training session based on the needs of your staff.